-The duty of the Queen's Guard is to defend the royal residence — and make no mistake, that is exactly what they are there to do.
+The duty of the King's Guard is to defend the royal residence — and make no mistake, that is exactly what they are there to do.
 Ceremonial they may appear, but these are active British Army soldiers drawn from the five regiments of the Foot Guards.
 You may have also seen videos of tourists testing the Guard's patience.
 Or getting in their way like this:

 It is highly likely that those guns are loaded (though the army won’t confirm or deny such a thing).

-But what is it that's perched on the Guardman's head?
+But what is it that's perched on the Guard's head?
 That thing that makes them look like a gaggle of Marge Simpsons who've discovered Schwarzkopf 099?
 It's called a 'bearskin', a type of ceremonial military cap that dates back to the 17th century.

 And yes, despite some controversy, the bearskin is exactly as its name suggests.

 We asked an MoD spokesman why the army chooses real bear skin over synthetic materials.
 He told us: "We have examined various alternative materials in the past, but none has come remotely close to matching the natural properties of bear fur in terms of shape, weight and its ability to repel moisture in wet conditions."
-Perhaps we shouldn't expect to see an end to this questionable traditional anytime soon.
+Perhaps we shouldn't expect to see an end to this questionable tradition anytime soon.